 Unnecessary stress is doing more harm than good.
 Keep stress away through meditation and yoga.

-Hypertension is a silent killer that can affects the quality of life.
-Maintain a healthy lifestyle in order to lead a happy life.
+Hypertension is a silent killer that can affect the quality of life.
+Maintain a healthy lifestyle to lead a happy life.